ADHD Connect Mindfulness Group

 We move beyond the neurotypical advice of "just use a calendar."
 You will walk away with a personalized toolkit designed for a restless mind, including:

-• Self Care: Finding what works for you - to recharge, to build capacity - at work and in your personal life
+Self-Care: Finding what works for you—to recharge and build capacity—at work and in your personal life.

-Your group therapy facilitator is trained to prevent adverse situations that may arise in group therapy and if they do occur, to support the individual and the group through them.
+Your group therapy facilitator is trained to prevent adverse situations that may arise in group therapy.
+If they do occur, they will support the individual and the group through them.
 It's important to be aware, however, of the potential for these risks to occur in any group therapy setting:

 Emotional Content: Sharing personal experiences may bring up emotions.